Tessa Johnson, Minnesota's top girls' basketball player, chooses national champion South Carolina

 St. Michael-Albertville senior Tessa Johnson, Minnesota's top-ranked girls' basketball recruit in the Class of 2023, announced Wednesday that she will attend South Carolina.

+"I always felt like South Carolina was the place for me," Johnson said.

-That's the defending national champion, its crown won in Minneapolis last April.
-The Gamecocks have won two national titles in the past six years under coach Dawn Staley, and they're ranked No. 1 in the preseason, unanimously, this year.
+The defending national champion Gamecocks won their latest crown in Minneapolis last April.
+South Carolina also won a national title in 2017 under coach Dawn Staley, and is ranked No. 1 in the preseason, unanimously, this year.
+Johnson was sold on the program after watching the Gamecocks' 72-59 semifinal victory over Louisville at the Target Center.

+"My dad and I looked at each other during the game and thought I would fit in well with them," Johnson said.
+"They were fast and aggressive."

 ESPN's HoopGurlz ranks Johnson 25th in the nation's Class of 2023, 12 spots ahead of Hopkins guard Nunu Agara.
 Minnesota's top junior recruit, Benilde-St. Margaret's guard Olivia Olson, committed to Michigan a month ago.
 She is ranked No. 7 nationally in the Class of 2024.